vectordotdev/vector/website/docs/reference/transforms/dedupe.md

 ### Cache Behavior

-This transform is backed by an LRU cache of size `cache.num_entries`.
+This transform is backed by an LRU cache of size `cache.num_events`.
-That means that this transform will cache information in memory for the last `cache.num_entries` Events that it has processed.
+That means that this transform will cache information in memory for the last `cache.num_events` Events that it has processed.
 Entries will be removed from the cache in the order they were inserted.
 If an Event is received that is considered a duplicate of an Event already in the cache that will put that event back to the head of the cache and reset its place in line, making it once again